Transportation in Puerto Rico: Major ports

+In July 2025, is confirmed by the Department of Puerto Rico, the creation of an interactive map of the logistics and freight ecosystem in Puerto Rico, a tool that aims to centralize information on the sector and position the island as a competitive logistics hub on a global scale, compared to other leading jurisdictions in Latin America, Europe and Asia.

 Minor ports and harbors

 The following are minor ports and harbors used for small freight/cargo ships, fishing vessels, and private boats/yachts: Guánica, Guayanilla, Guayama, Fajardo, Culebra, and Vieques.

 There are ferries between Ceiba-Culebra and Ceiba-Vieques; between San Juan and Cataño; and between Ponce and Caja de Muertos (Coffin Island).

 There are several private marinas in Puerto Rico for boats and yachts, the largest being Puerto del Rey in Fajardo and Club Naútico de Ponce.